 A brief introduction

-When creating WebVR experiences developers usually face a common problem: it’s hard to find assets other than just basic primitives.
-There’re several 3D packages to generate custom objects and scenes that use custom file formats, and although they give you the option to export to a common file format like Collada or OBJ, each exporter saves the information in a slightly different way.
-Because of these differences, when we try to import these files in the 3D engine that we are using, we often find that the result that we see on the screen is quite different from what we created initially.
+When creating WebVR experiences, developers usually face a common problem: it’s hard to find assets other than just basic primitives.
+There are several 3D packages to generate custom objects and scenes that use custom file formats, and although they give you the option to export to a common file format like Collada or OBJ, each exporter saves the information in a slightly different way.
+Because of these differences, when we try to import these files into the 3D engine we are using, we often find that the result we see on the screen is quite different from what we created initially.

-The Khronos Group created the glTF 3d file format to have an open, application agnostic and well defined structure that can be imported and exported in a consistent way.
-The resulting file is smaller than most of the availables alternatives, it’s also optimized for real time applications to be fast to read since we don’t need to consolidate the data.
-Once we’ve read the buffers we can push them directly to the GPU.
-The main features that glTF provides and a 3D file format comparison can be found in this article by Juan Linietsky
+The Khronos Group created the glTF 3D file format to have an open, application-agnostic, and well-defined structure that can be imported and exported consistently.
+The resulting file is smaller than most of the available alternatives; it’s also optimized for real-time applications to be fast to read since we don’t need to consolidate the data.
+Once we’ve read the buffers, we can push them directly to the GPU.
+The main features that glTF provides and a 3D file format comparison can be found in this article by Juan Linietsky.

 A few months ago feiss wrote an introduction to the glTF workflow he used to create the assets for our A-Saturday-Night demo.
 Many things have improved since then.
-The glTF blender exporter is already stable and has glTF 2.0 support.
-The same goes for three.js and A-Frame: both have a much better support for 2.0.
-Now, most of the pain he experienced by converting from Blender to collada and then to glTF has gone, and we can export directly to glTF from Blender.
+The glTF Blender exporter is already stable and has glTF 2.0 support.
+The same goes for three.js and A-Frame: both have much better support for 2.0.
+Now, most of the pain he experienced by converting from Blender to Collada and then to glTF has gone, and we can export directly to glTF from Blender.

-glTF is here to stay and its support has grown widely in the last months, being available in most of the 3D web engines and applications out there like three.js, babylonjs, cesium, sketchfab, blocks ...
-The following video from the first glTF BOF (held on Siggraph this year) illustrates how the community has embraced the format:
+glTF is here to stay, and its support has grown widely in the last few months, being available in most of the 3D web engines and applications out there, like three.js, babylonjs, cesium, sketchfab, and blocks.
+The following video from the first glTF BOF (held at [Siggraph] this year) illustrates how the community has embraced the format:

 # glTF Exporter on the web